bluehabit/Voyage/Paint/readme.md

 ![f](https://imgur.com/1hZ1wkG.png)

 Can make it easier to preserve hard edges by saving your major cast shadow areas as a selection, then loading the selection when needed to harden them up.
+Can also make quick `temporary` selections using your laso tool.

 ![f](https://imgur.com/bWGrvu0.png)